Hours

 Courtesy of the artists

-Join us for an interactive, multimedia exploration featuring sonic improvisation around the Common Ground exhibition, featuring Austin Antoine of Get Lit and Common Ground artist Adam Silverman.
+An interactive, multimedia exploration featuring sonic improvisation around the Common Ground exhibition, featuring Austin Antoine of Get Lit, Common Ground artist Adam Silverman, and performative artist Shalandrea Renee Houchen, with Def Sound as MC.

 About the Program

 Join us for an interactive, multimedia exploration featuring sonic improvisation around Common Ground, an ongoing exhibition at the Skirball.
 Featuring Austin Antoine of Get Lit, the afternoon will feature collaborative music making using pots from the Common Ground collection, as well as poetry, performance and storytelling.
-Audiences will also hear from Common Ground artist Adam Silverman, who will share his insights and process into the creation of this community driven work.
+Audiences will also hear from Common Ground artist Adam Silverman, who will share his insights and process into the creation of this community driven work, as well as performative artist Shalandrea Renee Houchen.

 Common Ground at the Skirball is more than an exhibition—it’s a celebration of American pluralism and testament to the power of shared experiences.
 Crafted from materials from every inhabited U.S. state and territory, each piece of art symbolizes our nation’s unity and inspires communal gatherings that transcend boundaries.
 Don’t miss this unique convergence of art, music, and community.